-39 40 The fisheries sector of Bangladesh contributed 3.61% to national GDP, 24.41% to agricultural GDP in 41 2015-2016 [1].
-The floodplain-river fisheries of Bangladesh support the livelihoods of millions of poor 42 people but landings and species diversity are believed to be declining as a result of high rates of 43 exploitation and habitat degradation [2].
-The significant decline in fish production over the last 20 44 years can also be attributed to the current access right system and abundance of proper contributed to 45 overfishing, deforestation of swamp forest and restricted migration of fish during spawning season [3].
-Inland fisheries under competitive leasing have intermediary managers in the form of "leaseholders" 46 47 local elites who include fisher leaders, money lenders, landowners, politicians and professional 48 jalmohal managers [4].
-Until recently, the government's practice of short term leasing of small 49 waterbodies or jalmohals, alongside a combination of ineffectively implemented technical 50 management interventions (gear bans, minimum landing sizes) set out in fisheries legislation had in 51 the past, provided little incentive for leaseholders to harvest aquatic resources in a sustainable 52 manner and often acted as an obstacle to access by poorer members of the community [5].
-In 1995 53 Government declared "free access to open waterbodies" in order to remove difficulties faced by fisher 54 groups.
-However, this declaration made open water fisheries management more difficult, as local 55 muscle men took advantage of the open access by excluding poor people from the resources thus, 56 unlimited access for fishing was established [6].
+45 The fisheries sector of Bangladesh contributed 3.61% to national GDP, 24.41% to agricultural GDP in 46 2015-2016 (DoF 2017).
+The floodplain-river fisheries of Bangladesh support the livelihoods of millions 47 of poor people but landings and species diversity are believed to be declining as a result of high rates 48 of exploitation and habitat degradation (Halls and Mustafa 2017).
+The significant decline in fish 49 production over the last 20 years can also be attributed to the current access right system and 50 abundance of proper contributed to overfishing, deforestation of swamp forest and restricted migration of fish during spawning season (Mustafa et al 2017).
+Inland fisheries under competitive leasing have 51 intermediary managers in the form of "leaseholders" local elites who include fisher leaders, money 52 53 lenders, landowners, politicians and professional jalmohal managers (Thompson 2004).
+Until recently, 54 the government's practice of short term leasing of small waterbodies or jalmohals, alongside a 55 combination of ineffectively implemented technical management interventions (gear bans, minimum 56 landing sizes) set out in fisheries legislation had in the past, provided little incentive for leaseholders to 57 harvest aquatic resources in a sustainable manner and often acted as an obstacle to access by poorer 58 members of the community (Craig et al. 2004).
+In 1995 Government declared "free access to open 59 waterbodies" in order to remove difficulties faced by fisher groups.
+However, this declaration made 60 open water fisheries management more difficult, as local muscle men took advantage of the open 61 access by excluding poor people from the resources thus, unlimited access for fishing was established 62 (Firoz et al 2016).

-58 The Community Based Fisheries Management (CBFM) Project, funded by the Ford Foundation (1994-59 1999) and the UK Government's Department for International Development (2002-2006), aimed to 60 promote the sustainable use of, and equitable distribution of benefits from, inland fisheries resources by empowering communities to manage their own resources.
-The project was implemented by the 61 62 WorldFish and the Government of Bangladesh's Department of Fisheries (DoF) with the support of 11 Non-Governmental Organizations (NGOs).
-By 2005 the CBFM had facilitated the establishment of 63 120 community-based organizations (CBOs) located in regions throughout Bangladesh representing 64 65 more than 23,000 poor fishing households (Figure 1).
-Each CBO was responsible for the management of a defined area of fish habitat which included a variety of different depressions or beels on the 66 67 floodplain forming perennial or seasonal lakes, categorized as closed beel, floodplain beel, haor beel 68 or open beel, as well as sections of river channel.
-The CBFM gives fishing communities primary 69 responsibility for managing their fishery resources and the CBOs were encouraged to implement 70 several management interventions, typically in combination, to help manage their fishery resources in 71 a sustainable manner.
-The main management interventions were stocking with fingerlings, a ban on 72 destructive fishing practices (gear bans), a closed season during spawning between May and July, and harvest reserves of varying size.
-With support from the WorldFish and facilitating NGOs, the 73 74 CBOs were also encouraged to monitor and help evaluate the outcome of their management 75 interventions.
-The CBFM initiative aimed to develop a framework for community-based fisheries 76 management, and to ensure more sustainable exploitation of open water fish resources for future 77 generations [7].
+64 The Community Based Fisheries Management (CBFM) Project, funded by the Ford Foundation (1994-65 1999) and the UK Government's Department for International Development (2002-2006), aimed to promote the sustainable use of, and equitable distribution of benefits from, inland fisheries resources 66 67 by empowering communities to manage their own resources.
+The project was implemented by the WorldFish and the Government of Bangladesh's Department of Fisheries (DoF) with the support of 11 68 69 Non-Governmental Organizations (NGOs).
+By 2005 the Project had facilitated the establishment of 70 120 community-based organizations (CBOs) located in regions throughout Bangladesh representing 71 more than 23,000 poor fishing households (Figure 1).
+Each CBO was responsible for the management 72 of a defined area of fish habitat which included a variety of different depressions or beels on the 73 floodplain forming perennial or seasonal lakes, categorized as closed beel, floodplain beel, haor beel 74 or open beel, as well as sections of river channel.
+The CBOs were encouraged to implement several 75 management interventions, typically in combination, to help manage their fishery resources in a sustainable manner.
+The main management interventions were stocking with fingerlings, a ban on 76 77 destructive fishing practices (gear bans), a closed season during spawning between May and July, 78 and harvest reserves of varying size.
+With support from the WorldFish and facilitating NGOs, the 79 CBOs were also encouraged to monitor and help evaluate the outcome of their management 80 interventions.

-Following the completion of the Project in May 2006, this paper reports the outcome of a quantitative assessment designed to determine whether or not the CBFM approach was successful with respect to the management of floodplain-river fishery resources in Bangladesh.
+Following the completion of the Project in May 2006, this paper reports the outcome of a quantitative assessment designed to determine whether or not the Project was successful with respect to the management of floodplain-river fishery resources in Bangladesh.
 It also aims to report effective management interventions and important lessons that might help inform the design of future co- or community-based fisheries management initiatives and programmes both in Bangladesh and elsewhere.